cadm-inc/osdm-extensions/markdown/ky_migrator/1.0/KEYSIGHT-MIGRATOR/KEYSIGHT_MM_ASSISTED_CHECKIN.dia.md

   13. Apply the resolution selected in **(11)**.
   14. Re-analyze the current model after a manual model change including rollbacks (_UNDO_) of previous conflict resolutions. :warning: Model Analysis is an expensive operation and may take a while.
+  15. Save the current model to disk, including all conflict resolutions applied so far.
+This is useful to allow interruptions of the check-in process.
+      When the Assisted Check-in dialog is started again the saved model will be listed as `:PENDING` and, when loaded, will have all changes applied in an earlier session.
-  15. Check-in the current model to _ModelManager_.
+  16. Check-in the current model to _ModelManager_.
 This actions is available only when all conflicts are resolved.
       This action opens the _ModelManager_ _Save Modified_ dialog to perform final checks and allow for a review of the components being checked in.
-  16. Retry failed queries.
+  17. Retry failed queries.
 Particularly when working with large models, model name queries fail.
 The `Retry` button can be used to recover from these failures.

       ![Model Name Query Errors](images/QueryError.png)